stemformulas/stemformulas.github.io/content/formulas/newtons-2nd-law/index.md

 - [Brittanica](https://www.britannica.com/science/Newtons-laws-of-motion/Newtons-second-law-F-ma)

 ## Example
-Kevin pushes a 10 kg box across the floor with a force of 100 N. Friction pushes back against the box statically with 10 N of force.
-What is the acceleration of the box?
+Kevin pushes his 10 kg brain across the floor with a force of 100 N. Friction pushes back against his brain statically with 10 N of force.
+What is the acceleration of the brain?

 $$ F = ma \Longrightarrow a = \frac{F}{m} = \frac{100N - 10N}{10kg} = 9.8 m/s^2 $$